blundergat-155/alx-system_engineering-devops/0x02-shell_redirections/README.md

 19-AZ: replace the letter A and c with Z and e respectively
 20-hiago: replace the letter c ignoring case with the empty string
 21-reverse: reverse a string input
+22-users_and_homes: display all users and their homes sorted by user